-- Express Scottsdale's unique heritage, culture, and environment through private and public art. - Use art as a catalyst to foster civic pride and identity in both public and private improvements. - Encourage private participation in public art through the donation of artwork to the city
+- Express Scottsdale's unique heritage, culture, and environment through private and public art. - Use art as a catalyst to foster civic pride and identity in both public and private improvements. - Encourage private participation in public art through the donation of artwork to the city and the placement of artwork on private property that can be publicly viewed.

-• Celebrate the dominant lifestyle of character of an area of the city by using art.
+Celebrate the dominant lifestyle of character of an area of the city by using art.